KristinaRiemer/collaborative-tools/collaborative_tools_ms.md

   * reproduce-ability
 * some of these tools might be useful for teaching

+Outline:
-Question: What activities are these tools useful for?
+* Question: What activities are these tools useful for?
 * Information types = ideas/brainstorms, data + metadata, data analysis, manuscripts, code, presentations/posters

 1. Provide a "holding tank" for all information types, which can be made available to select collaborators or to public; easier for others to access this information